prebid/prebid.github.io/adops/mobile-rendering-gam-line-item-setup.md

 ## Step 3: Prepare Prebid Creative

-### Display Banner, Video Banner, Display Interstitial, Video Interstitial.
+### Display Banner, Video Banner, Display Interstitial, Video Interstitial

 The Prebid SDK integrates with GAM basing on [App Events](https://developers.google.com/ad-manager/mobile-ads-sdk/android/banner#app_events) feature, almost for all ad formats.
 That means that creative should contain a special tag that will be processed by Prebid's GAM Event Handlers.